 Medicaid applicants' financial resources are also a major factor in eligibility.
 Resources are also referred to as "assets" and "countable assets."
-Most states' asset limit is $2,000 though the range for 2017 is between $1,000 to $15,000.
-Furthermore, past asset transfers for up to 5 years preceding the application date are considered, this is called the Look-Back Period.
+Most states' asset limit for a single individual is $2,000, though the range for 2018 is between $1,600 and $15,150.
 Having said that there are a considerable number of exceptions made when determining what qualifies as "countable".
-For example, the Medicaid applicant's home, vehicle, jewelry, clothing and furniture can all be considered "non-countable" or exempt assets.
+For example, the Medicaid applicant's home, vehicle, jewelry, clothing, and furniture can all be considered "non-countable" or exempt assets.

 There are several other eligibility considerations and factors often thought to impact eligibility when, in fact, they do not.
 Medicaid long term care services are available to individuals 65 and over, or younger if they are officially considered disabled.
 Marital status does not directly impact eligibility but does so indirectly by changing the income and asset limits.
 One's veteran status has no impact on eligibility although there may be other assistance options available to veterans.

-Applying for Medicaid or choosing when and how to apply is not as straight-forward as one would think and there are several reasons for this complexity.
+Applying for Medicaid or choosing when and how to apply is not as straightforward as one would think and there are several reasons for this complexity.
 First, married couples can apply jointly or separately and how they choose to apply dramatically changes their financial eligibility requirements.
-Second, while there are hard definitions for income and assets, there is also considerable wiggle room within those definitions and there are many Medicaid planning techniques which can be applied to improve the chances of being accepted.
+Second, while there are hard definitions for income and assets, there is also considerable wiggle room within those definitions, as there are many Medicaid planning techniques that can be applied to improve the chances of being accepted.